Mekrache/chirpstack-kubernetes/README.md

 - `services` : directory containig kubernetes services files
 - `volumes` : directory containing the PersistentVolumeClaim files for [postgresql](https://www.postgresql.org/) and [redis](https://redis.io/) databases
 - `deploy.sh` : script to deploy the Chirpstack Netwrok Server stack on kubernetes using the default namespace
-- `docker-compose.yml` : the docker-compose file containing the services which we used to create kubernetes config files
+- `docker-compose.yml` : the docker-compose file containing the services which we used to create kubernetes config files with Kompose

+# Data persistence

+## Requirements
+Before running this `deploy.sh` script file, make sure you have Kubernetes cluster installed for users looking to try out chirpstack-kubernetes or just to test, you can install [minikube](https://kubernetes.io/fr/docs/tasks/tools/install-minikube/) which runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop

+## Usage

+### Add Network Server